Openscapes/css-cohort/github-clinic/lydia.md

 # The power of open science: publishing with GitHub

-[This twitter thread](https://twitter.com/allison_horst/status/1287772985630191617) describes more about the palmerpenguins package.
-Learn more on the package webpage: <https://allisonhorst.github.io/palmerpenguins>
+Here is a website for more information about tribal data management: [www.tribalexchangenetwork.org]

-Here is a list *(lists need a carriage return before list items):*
+Here is a list of my project team members *(lists need a carriage return before list items):*

+- Melinda
+- Lisa
-- bananas
+- Natasha
-- tamales
+- Angie

 Here is a table with some collaborators *(tables use `|`s and `-`s to separate columns and rows)*: